 Few countries hold as much 1000 and 1 Nights fascination as Morocco does

-Morocco has a romantic reputation as a great destination for mostly French and German tourists, but not necessarily known for being a gay-friendly destination.
+Morocco has a romantic reputation as an excellent destination for mostly French and German tourists, but not necessarily a gay-friendly destination.
 However, that doesn’t mean that it completely lacks in LGBT tourism.
-Travel and tourism are strongly supported by the current monarch, Mohammed VI, who hopes to double the tourist visits to Morocco to 20 plus million annual visits in the next five years.
-Recent developments concerning the imprisonment of a British citizen for ‘homosexual acts’, two Spanish lesbians appearing topless and tattooed outside a mosque in Rabat and a British couple who had their hotel booking canceled by British Airways upon discovery that they were Gay, has the LGBT community calling for an all-out travel boycott to Morocco.
+Travel and tourism are strongly supported by the current monarch, Mohammed VI, who hopes to double the tourist visits to Morocco to 20 plus million annual holidays in the next five years.
+A recent New York Times article describes at least 50 to 100 gay men being outed in Morocco after the men were identified on several location-based meeting apps such as Grindr Morocco while isolating at home amid a coronavirus lockdown.
+Past attacks include the imprisonment of a British citizen for ‘homosexual acts,’ two Spanish lesbians appearing topless and tattooed outside a mosque in Rabat and a British couple who had their hotel booking cancelled by British Airways upon discovery that they were Gay, has the LGBT community calling for an all-out travel boycott to Morocco.

 especially when exposed to other Moroccans.
-Concerning planned gay travel tours coming to Morocco, there are no other LGBT-focused travel companies except OUT Adventures arranging group tours of Morocco and there are several gay individuals who prefer to hit the back roads and do their own thing,” says Toronto-based OUT Adventures founder Robert Sharp.
+Concerning planned gay travel tours coming to Morocco, there are no other LGBT-focused gay travel groups except OUT Adventures arranging group tours of Morocco and there are several gay individuals who prefer to hit the back roads and do their own thing,” says Toronto-based OUT Adventures founder Robert Sharp.
 OUT specializes in small group adventure travel for gay men, their friends, and family and organized our 11-day journey through Morocco.
-‘The concept of gay is a difficult one in Moroccan culture where family, marriage and having children are pretty much the focus of an individual’s life.
+‘The concept of Gay is a difficult one in Moroccan culture where family, marriage and having children are pretty much the focus of an individual’s life.
 The idea of not having a wife and kids is alien to many Morrocan gay men.
-Hence the many closeted men, searching for sex on the down low on hookup apps like Grindr.”
+Hence the many closeted men, searching for sex on the down-low on hookup apps like Grindr in Morocco.”

-However, the country is very tolerant, and people live and let live and what happens behind closed doors remains there.
+However, the country is tolerant, and people live and let live, and what happens behind closed doors remains there.
 “Being gay in Morocco is illegal and can be punishable by up to three years in prison, although how much this is enforced varies from region to region.
-And it should be noted that the law does not apply to non-Moroccan gay and lesbian partners traveling or staying together on their vacations” says Thomas Hollowell, founder of Journey Beyond Travel, one of Morocco’s most renowned in-country tour operators, organizing customized travel itineraries throughout Morocco.
-‘LGBT travelers to Morocco should use discretion when traveling through the country.
-In fact, public displays of affection should be avoided by anyone, as the country’s mostly Muslim population are quite conservative in this regard.
-As this applies to the gay and straight community alike, the gay traveler through Morocco need not take offense with this reality as it is simply a sign of cultural respect.”
+It should be noted that the law does not apply to non-Moroccan gay and lesbian partners travelling or staying together on their vacations,” says Thomas Hollowell, founder of Journey Beyond Travel, one of Morocco’s most renowned in-country tour operators, organizing customized travel itineraries throughout Morocco.
+‘LGBT travellers to Morocco should use discretion when travelling through the country.
+Public displays of affection should be avoided by anyone, as the country’s mostly Muslim population is quite conservative.
+As this applies to the gay and straight community alike, the gay traveller through Morocco need not take offence with this reality as it is simply a sign of cultural respect.”

 Is being gay more acceptable to younger generations versus their parents or grandparents?
 “The lack of education and high unemployment amplify potential discrimination.
 With high levels of unemployment and no welfare state, many young men, straight and gay are turning to prostitution to make a living” says Robert Sharp.
 Obviously, this activity is illegal, in cases where gay travellers have been blackmailed, robbed or murdered by Hustlers simply on the take.
 And if the Hustler is a minor, one can expect a lengthy prison sentence.
 Sharp continues: “It is common to see Moroccan men holding hands and dancing together in discos, but my understanding is that one should not imply that they are even the slightest bit gay.”